lorena-zuzic/benzene_mapping/README.md

 A benzene-mapping approach for uncovering cryptic pockets in membrane-bound proteins.
 Under review.

 ## Force field modification
+A first step is to

 ## Benzene probes
 A coordinate file of a benzene probe with a central virtual site can be found in benzene_vs.pdb.
-To insert a desired number of benzene molecules (e.g. 50) into a simulation box, use: gmx insert-molecules -f protein.gro -ci benzene_vs.pdb -nmol 50 -scale 0.9 -o protein_50bnz.gro
+To insert a desired number of benzene molecules (e.g. 50) into a simulation box, use:

+gmx insert-molecules -f protein.gro -ci benzene_vs.pdb -nmol 50 -scale 0.9 -o protein_50bnz.gro

+Make sure that the benzenes are not embedded in the membrane or in the protein interior!

+Next, we need to generate a benzene topology .itp file which will contain information for all benzenes in a system (treated as a single molecule).
+The reason for this is for us to be able to add exclusions into the topology file.

+echo "q" | gmx make_ndx -f protein_50bnzv.gro -o index.ndx
+echo "BNZV" | gmx editconf -f protein_50bnzv.gro -n index.ndx -o 50bnzv.gro

 ## To upload: